-Spring is here and parents may already be thinking about next year and what teachers their students will get.
-School districts used to be vigilant about ensuring teachers had the right state credentials.
-That may no longer be the case.
-Now there are many online programs that are not accredited, and fast-track teacher preparation programs making teachers with little education background.
-But a parent has the right to know who’s teaching their child.
+School districts used to be vigilant about ensuring teachers had state credentials.
+That no longer appears to be the case.
+Many online programs are unaccredited, and fast-track teacher preparation programs put almost anyone in the classroom with little educational background.
+However, a parent has the right to know who’s teaching their child.

 Here is a condensed post from the past that includes questions to ask teachers.
 The PTA might interview teachers to collect this information for the following school year so that parents can be well-informed about teachers in the school.
 Creating a directory with this information would make it less awkward and time-consuming for parents to find out this information when school starts.

 - Do you have state certification in the subject you are teaching?
 This means that an elementary teacher should have qualifications from an accredited school to teach elementary school.
-In secondary schools, teachers should be credentialed in the subject, along with education courses that deal with that particular age group.
+In secondary schools, teachers should be credentialed in the subject they teach and have education courses that deal with that particular age group.

-- What is your background in special education?
-If general education teachers are teaching students who are gifted, twice-exceptional, have dyslexia, or any disability it is important to determine if they have received any preparation.
-You might ask special education teachers this question too.
+- What is your background in special education or bi-lingual instruction?
+If general education teachers teach students who are gifted, twice-exceptional, have dyslexia, are ELL students, or have any disability, it’s important to determine if they have been prepared to teach from an accredited university.
 Some special education teachers come from Teach for America or other fast-track programs.

-- For elementary school, how will you teach reading.
-They should be able to briefly describe any programs they are using or how they will go about it.
+- How will you teach reading in elementary school?
+Student teachers should be able to briefly describe any programs they are using or how they will go about teaching reading.
+They should have a broad understanding of the methods involved with teaching reading and not be focused solely on a commercialized program.

 - What college did you attend?
-In some states almost anyone can teach.
-There are many online programs that lack accreditation.
 Ask your child’s teacher where they went to school.
-Hopefully, it will be a well-known university.
-If you have never heard of the school, check on it on the Internet.
+Hopefully, it will be an accredited university that you’ve heard of.
+If you have never heard of the school, check it on the Internet.
 Look to see what kind of education program is offered.
 Not all college programs are alike.

 - What is the protocol used if a student falls behind?
 Most schools provide graded lists of what is expected at each grade level.

 - Do you have alternative certification?
-If this is the case, ask what program it is from.
-I would be leery if they say Relay, Teach for America, Teaching Fellows, or other fast-track training.
+If so, ask what program it is from.
+I would be leery if they say Relay Graduate School of Education, Teach for America, Teaching Fellows, Apprenticeships, Grow Your Own Programs, or other fast-track training.

 - Is a teacher from an alternative program due to shortages in the school district, what are they doing to learn how to be a better teacher?
 Are they taking classes to get certified?